-During the inspection, the school provided evidence that satisfactory arrangements for safeguarding reflect broadly the guidance issued by the relevant Departments.
-The children reported that they feel safe in school.
-They know what to do and who to talk to if they are concerned about their safety or well-being.
-However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.
+During the inspection, the school provided evidence that the arrangements for safeguarding reflect2 the guidance issued by the relevant Departments.
+The children report that they feel safe in school and are aware of who to speak to and what to do if they have any concerns about their safety or welfare.